wp-plugins/ewww-image-optimizer/readme.txt

 * [OVH](http://www.ovh.co.uk)
 * [WebFaction](http://www.webfaction.com)

-List of known bad webhosts where the plugin will only work in cloud mode or only some tools are installed locally.
+Webhosts where the plugin will only work in cloud mode or only some tools are installed locally.

 * ipower
 * Gandi
 * ipage (JPG only)
+* WP Engine - use EWWW Image Optimizer Cloud fork: http://wordpress.org/plugins/ewww-image-optimizer-cloud/

 == Translations ==